geoffdavis/esphome-mitsubishiheatpump/README.md

 Wirelessly control your Mitsubishi Comfort HVAC equipment with an ESP8266 or ESP32 using the [ESPHome](https://esphome.io) framework.

+## DEPRECATION NOTICE

+> [!IMPORTANT]
+> As of 2025, it's clear that I'm not able to dedicate the necessary time to keep
+> this project running.
+Thanks to all of the contributors that have made it
+> popular and brought it kicking and screaming out of the ESP8266 era.

+### Recommended replacement

+[Eric Chavet](https://github.com/echavet/) has rewritten this code and expanded on it's features over at [echavet/MitsubishiCN105ESPHome](https://github.com/echavet/MitsubishiCN105ESPHome)

+Note that Eric's project "maintains all functionalities of (this) project", per the README there.

 ## Features

 * Instant feedback of command changes via RF Remote to HomeAssistant or MQTT.